Jalil Bethea

-Jalil Ali Bethea (born December 20, 2005) is an American basketball player for the Alabama Crimson Tide of the Southeastern Conference.
-He previously played for the Miami Hurricanes of the Atlantic Coast Conference.
+Jalil Ali Bethea (born December 20, 2005) is an American college basketball player for the Pittsburgh Panthers of the Atlantic Coast Conference (ACC).
+He previously played for the Miami Hurricanes and Alabama Crimson Tide.

-Early life and high school
+Early life and high school career

 Bethea grew up in Philadelphia, Pennsylvania and attended Archbishop Wood Catholic High School in Warminster Township, Pennsylvania.
 He averaged 23.2 points, 3.9 assists, and 7.6 rebounds per game and was named the Philadelphia Catholic League MVP as a junior.
-Bethea posted 22.7 points, 7.0 rebounds and 3.4 assists per game while leading the Vikings to the Class 6A semifinals.
+Bethea posted 22.7 points, seven rebounds and 3.4 assists per game while leading the Vikings to the Class 6A semifinals.

 Bethea was selected to play in the 2024 McDonald's All-American Boys Game during his senior year.

 Recruiting

-Bethea is a consensus five-star recruit and one of the top players in the 2024 class, according to major recruiting services.
-He committed to play college basketball at Miami after considering offers from Kansas and Villanova.
+Bethea was a consensus five-star recruit and one of the top players in the 2024 class, according to major recruiting services.
+He committed to playing college basketball for Miami (Florida) after considering offers from Kansas and Villanova.
 Bethea signed a National Letter of Intent to play for the Hurricanes on November 8, 2023.